Anthurium hookeri grows on top of other plants and even trees in the tropical jungles from where they originate.

 Anthurium Hookeri: All About Growth Habits

-Anthurium hookeri is a tiny plant that doesn’t get very big and barely reaches a height of four inches to two feet in most cases.
+Anthurium hookeri is a tiny plant that falls in the group of Laceleaf plants that don’t get very big and barely reach a height of four inches to two feet in most cases.

 Similarly, the beautiful Anthurium hookeri has an evergreen perennial leaf that gives it a tropical impression.

-It’s an aroid with a short stem and triangular to D-shaped, 10-26 cm broad, 35-89 cm long leaves grouped at or near the tip of the stem that grows as an epiphyte and a terrestrial.
+It’s an aroid with a short stem and triangular to D-shaped, 10-26 cm broad, 35-89 cm long leaves with light green and white variegation grouped at or near the tip of the stem that grows as an epiphyte and a terrestrial.

 Anthurium hookeri has green spathes with a purple hue.
-The seed berries on the infructescence are round and oblong and white, not red as is generally assumed.
+The seed berries on the infructescence are round, oblong, and white, not red as generally assumed.

 Toxicity of Anthurium Hookeri